Zen-Watch/zen-watch-ifttt-starter-kit/README.md

 This repo contains all the dependencies and versions used at product runtime to test your new triggers against.

+We plan to add to more fun IFTTT recipes to this open-source repository over the coming weeks and months!
+Stay tuned!

 ### Installation
 ``` npm install ```
 Installs the dependencies for the the app with node command.